eclipse-californium/californium/MIGRATION_HINTS.md

 Changing network configuration values during runtime is not supported by Californium's components.
 Therefore the `NetworkConfigObserver` is now removed.

 In order to support peers with dynamically assigned ip-addresses, Californium introduced the `EndpointIdentityResolver` for tokens and MIDs with 2.0.
 The returned identity depends then on the implementation.
 Using the provided ones, the `PrincipalEndpointContextMatcher` enables to use the `Principal` instead of the `InetSocketAddress`.
 That is configured using the `CoapConfig.RESPONSE_MATCHING`.
 The feature is mainly useful for the side, which initially accepts traffic (usually a server) and may cause errors on the side, which initiates the traffic.
+A work-around for that is added only to a ping-exchange, which enables clients to use the `Principal`, if a ping is the first exchange.
+The plugtest clients has been adapted to demonstrate that.
 With 3.0 this will now be extended for blockwise transfers.
 If used on the server-side, that enables a client-side to PUT/POST payload, even if a quiet phase causes an address change.

 ### Californium-Proxy2: